Frequently Asked Questions about UNITAR

 What is the Antwerp ITCCO?

-The Antwerp - International Training Center for Corporate Opportunities (ITCCO) is a center of excellence that offers trainings on corporate social responsibility (CSR) in relation with the Millennium Development Goals (MDGs) and the Global Compact Principles (GCPs).
+International Training Center for Action Learning on Sustainability and Business Ethics is a center of excellence that offers trainings on corporate social responsibility (CSR) in relation with the Millennium Development Goals (MDGs) and the Global Compact Principles (GCPs).
 Read more.

 What kind of research is conducted at UNITAR?